Alabama basketball starts fast, finishes strong in blowout over Oakland

 Oakland missed nine straight shots during Alabama’s separating run.
 After a layup from Jamal Cain briefly stopped the bleeding, the Golden Grizzlies poor shooting resumed as they missed their next four shots from the floor en route to another 1 of 9 shooting spurt.

+Quinerly scored 19 points.
+A pair of Alabama freshmen also had productive nights as Charles Bediako had 12 points, five rebounds and three blocks while JD Davison had 10 points, seven rebounds and five assists.
+The night served as a nice confidence boost for Davison as the five-star point guard recorded a season-low 2 points, two assists and two rebounds in his previous outing against South Alabama.

+"Yesterday I practiced hard, and I had one of my best practices," Davison said.
+"Not just the 10 points, I had seven rebounds and five assists.
+I just played hard, wasn't thinking about scoring and everything opened up."

 Alabama was able to dominate the boards against a lengthy Oakland lineup, winning the rebounding battle, 51-35.
 The Golden Grizzlies’ zone defense has caused problems for its opponents this season.
-However, the Tide finished the night 43% from the floor.
+However, the Tide finished the night 43% from the floor despite shooting just 28% (10 of 36) from deep.
 Meanwhile, Oakland never got over its poor start, shooting 30% from the floor, including 17% (4 of 23) from beyond the arc.

+"I thought that was our most complete game of the year," Oats said.
+"I've been talking to our team about playing both sides of the ball the entire 40 minutes.
+I thought we got as close as we have the entire year.
+I'm really happy with our defensive effort.
+I thought offensively we didn't really make shots.
+We didn't shoot it well from 3 and we were still able to put up 86 points on a tough zone."

 Cain was the lone bright spot on a forgettable night for the visitors, scoring a game-high 33 points and 10 rebounds.